anandwana001/android-interview/README.md

  -

 ## Libraries
- - How Glide internally works?
+ - How does Glide internally work?
- - Hoe does retrofit workss internally?
+ - How does retrofit work internally?
  - ViewModel internal working
  -